-According to the WNA, the United States currently has 93 operating reactors, two reactors under construction, and another 21 reactors on order, planned or proposed.
-According to the Nuclear Energy Institute ("NEI"), in 2020 the United States produced approximately 19.7% of its electricity from nuclear technology, while achieving an average capacity factor of 92.5%, leading all other carbon-free sources by a wide margin.
-According to the U.S. Energy Information Administration ("EIA"), U.S. utilities purchased approximately 48.9 million pounds of U_3O_8 in 2020.
-However, in 2020, the U.S. uranium production figures were withheld due to confidentiality concerns, which the Company believes are the result of low production figures.
+According to the WNA, the U.S. currently has 92 operating reactors, two reactors under construction, and another 21 reactors on order, planned or proposed.
+According to the Nuclear Energy Institute ("NEI"), in 2021 the U.S. produced approximately 18.9% of its electricity from nuclear technology, while achieving an average capacity factor of 92.7%, leading all other carbon-free sources by a wide margin.
+According to the U.S. Energy Information Administration ("EIA"), U.S. utilities purchased approximately 46.7 million pounds of U3O8 in 2021 (the last year reported).
+However, in 2021, the U.S. uranium production was only 0.02 million pounds.